 Sometimes, those stories will not be understood right away.
 It’s essential for you to repeat the message and adjust it as needed until everyone on the team understands it.
 Repetition may seem redundant, but it can also be a powerful tool to higher conversion of conversations into actions.
 This will increase team productivity and understanding of concepts and ideas needed to succeed.

-The final and most crucial principle of effective communication is active listening.
-Leaders tend to focus on effective speaking most of the time.
-You can step away from this norm by patiently listening to the message and develop understanding of it.
+The final and most crucial principle of effective communication in leadership is active listening.
+Leaders focus on effective speaking most of the time.
+You can step away from this norm by patiently listening to the message and develop an understanding of it.

-Active listening should be practiced on all levels of the organization.
+We should practice active listening on all levels of the organization.
 This is where you need to act as a role model.
 If you want your people to actively listen to your messages, you need to listen to them and understand their perspective.

 To further improve it, develop a solid feedback system which will help your team address where the communication needs to improve.
 It will also help overcome limitations and correct errors if any of those arise from conversations.